(CNN)Here is a look at the life of Courtney Love, singer, songwriter and actress.

 March 8, 2008 - Love reports the loss of millions of dollars in an identity theft scam where thieves used her late husband's identity to purchase a multi-million dollar home in New Jersey.

-March 2009 - Fashion designer Dawn Simorangkir is suing Love for libel, accusing the singer of posting disparaging remarks about her on Twitter and MySpace.
+March 2009 - Fashion designer Dawn Simorangkir sues Love for libel, accusing the singer of posting disparaging remarks about her on Twitter and MySpace.